gemini-cli-extensions/firestore-native/README.md

 # Gemini CLI Extension - Firestore

-This Gemini CLI extension provides a set of tools to interact with [Firestore](https://cloud.google.com/firestore/docs) instances.
+This Gemini CLI extension provides a set of tools to interact with [Firestore](https://cloud.google.com/firestore/docs) databases.
 It allows you to manage your databases, documents, and collections directly from the [Gemini CLI](https://google-gemini.github.io/gemini-cli/), using natural language prompts.

 ## Features

 *   **Integrated with Gemini CLI:** As a Google-developed extension, it integrates seamlessly into the Gemini CLI environment, making security an accessible part of your workflow.
-*   **Connect to Firestore:** Securely connect to your Firestore instances.
+*   **Connect to Firestore:** Securely connect to your Firestore databases.
 *   **Explore Database:** List collections and documents.
 *   **Query your Database:** Execute queries against your database.